Charles Davis (defensive back): National Broadcasting

 Davis joined the NFL on Fox postgame show in October 2008, appearing with Jimmy Johnson and Terry Bradshaw.
 He appeared with Chris Rose, Barry Switzer, and Johnson on December 7, 2008, for the BCS results shows.
 He also called Atlanta Falcons preseason games with Tim Brant and previously, Vince Cellini.

 In 2014, Davis joined Bob Papa to provide game commentary at Super Bowl XLVIII for NFL Films' World Feed.

 In 2015, Davis returned full-time to the NFL on FOX joining Thom Brennaman and Tony Siragusa.

 In 2016, Davis alongside Brandon Gaudin (who also calls Big Ten college football as well as select NFL games) became the new commentators for the Madden NFL video game franchise, debuting in Madden NFL 17 replacing Phil Simms and Jim Nantz.
 The two continued as commentators for Madden NFL 18, Madden NFL 19, Madden NFL 20, Madden NFL 21, Madden NFL 22, Madden NFL 23, Madden NFL 24, and Madden NFL 25.

 Starting with the 2017 NFL season, Davis became part of Fox's number 2 team with Kevin Burkhardt and Pam Oliver.

 In 2020, Davis returned to CBS to replace Dan Fouts as the network's number 2 game analyst paired with Ian Eagle.
 After five seasons in that post, CBS announced it had tapped Davis as its lead college football analyst, replacing Gary Danielson upon his retirement at the end of the 2025 college football season, with J. J. Watt set to replace him beginning with the 2025 NFL season.

+Davis was laid off from ESPN in July 2026 as part of a mass layoff.